 ACTION REQUIRED: Find the oldest/most experienced bricklayer/mason you can who is skilled in using lime mortar and ask them to work on your property ideally during warmer days.
 A programme of work then needs to be carried out on replacing cement re-pointing with lime.
 This building needs to be able to breathe again.
-ANTICIPATED COST: To repoint to approximately one metre high, which is how we would start, we would expect costs in the region of £2,500 to £5,000.
+ANTICIPATED COST: To repoint to approximately one metre high, which is how we would start, we would expect costs in the region of $\pounds 2,500$ to $\pounds 5,000$.
 To carry out the remainder of the property we would expect costs treble to quadruple this amount as scaffolding would be required.
 Please obtain quotations before legally committing to purchase the property.
-8.0) Top floor extension- does it have Planning Permission and Building Regulations Approval?
+Top floor extension- does it have Planning Permission and Building Regulations 8.0) Approval?
 The present owners advised in our vendor questionnaire the loft extension was completed before they purchased the property in ???Date.
 Unfortunately, they did not provide us with any further information.
-Planning Permission Defined This relates to the aesthetics of how a building looks and how it fits in with the environment. - Marketing by: - www.1stAssociated.co.uk
+Planning Permission Defined This relates to the aesthetics of how a building looks and how it fits in with the environment.

-Building Regulations Defined This looks at the way the building is built ensuring that good practice occurs, setting out a minimum standard of building and also Health and Safety.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Page 25 of 103 Building Regulations Defined This looks at the way the building is built ensuring that good practice occurs, setting out a minimum standard of building and also Health and Safety.
 ACTION REQUIRED: We would specifically ask for details of Building Regulations and Planning Permission approval in relation to the roof extension.
 We would be more than happy to comment on this if forwarded to us and we would be more than happy to speak to the builders if there is any information in relation to them.
 Your legal advisor should also check and confirm if there is any form of guarantee for this work.
 It is very difficult for us to comment as we have had minimal view of the roof extension structure.
 9.0) Heat gain and heat loss within the roof extension We have not been able to open up the ceilings however we can see that the ceilings have been formed partly in the flat roof and partly in the pitched roof.
 We have been unable to establish how much insulation is in these however we can say from our experience that where bedrooms are formed in the roof they can during the hot weather have some heat gain unless they are very well insulated and equally in the colder weather will have heat loss.

 ACTION REQUIRED: You need to be aware of this and consider this a characteristic of this property.
 We can advise you further if we are provided with drawings and photographs with regard to what work was carried out or if we are allowed to open up the structure.

--- Marketing by: --

-www.1stAssociated.co.uk

-10.0) Condensation We noted an extract fan in the top floor shower room, we did not notice an extract fan within the kitchen.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited 10.0) Condensation We noted an extract fan in the top floor shower room, we did not notice an extract fan within the kitchen.
 ACTION REQUIRED: It is best to remove humidity as quickly as possible and therefore we would recommend upgrading extract fans to large good quality humidity controlled